John Reese (Person of Interest): Activities with Harold Finch

-After Jessica's death, Reese begins living as a long-haired, bearded vagrant on the streets of New York, attempting to escape from his demons with alcohol and martial arts movies.
+After Jessica's death, Reese begins living as an unkempt vagrant on the streets of New York, attempting to escape from his demons with alcohol and martial arts movies.
 One day in the spring of 2011, he confronts a group of young men harassing passengers on the subway, resulting in their arrest.

 Reese is taken to the NYPD 8th Precinct, where he is questioned by Detective Joss Carter.
-Carter recognizes his skills as military in origin, but Reese says little in response to her questions, piquing her curiosity.
+Carter recognizes his skills as military in origin, but Reese avoids her questions, piquing her curiosity.
 A fingerprint check suggests Reese has been at several recent crime scenes, but before Carter can learn more, Reese leaves with an expensive attorney.
-They are met by a car and driver, which takes him to a park under the Queensboro Bridge, where Reese first meets Harold Finch.
+They are met by a car and driver, who take him to a park under the Queensboro Bridge, where Reese first meets Harold Finch.

 At first, Reese is suspicious of Finch and his claims to know "everything" about him.
 Finch recounts painful facts from Reese's recent history before telling Reese what he needs is a purpose and a job.
 They return to Manhattan, and walk through the streets as Finch describes the information he has about people in need of help, appealing to what he perceives as Reese's desire to help people.
 Finch explains that he has a list of people in need of help, pointing out a woman at a coffee cart who is on the top of the list.
 Finch offers Reese a chance to help the people on his list, explaining he wants Reese to follow the woman and do what needs to be done to help her, all expenses paid.
 Reese refuses, describing Finch as a "bored rich guy" who has probably staged the whole situation for his amusement.

 Reese returns to his room, where he changes into clean clothing, cuts his hair and shaves off his beard in order to change his appearance.
-He was fast asleep drinking cheap rye whiskey while the television blares, but awakens in a hotel room cable-tied to the bed.
+He was fast asleep drinking cheap whiskey while the television blares, but awakens cable-tied to the bed.
 The phone rings; it is Finch insisting his information is never wrong.
 Reese hears the sounds of a woman under attack nearby and quickly frees himself.
 Breaking into the next room, he finds Finch with a recording of a woman murdered three years earlier.
-Having made his point to an angry Reese, Finch promises he will never lie to him, unlike the government he left, and that he believes all Reese wants to do is protect people.
-The truth cuts close to the bone, and Reese's anger dissipates.
-Certain that Finch is not government, Reese asks who Finch is, and is told he is a "concerned third party" who can offer Reese the chance to help people who otherwise have none.
+Having made his point to Reese, Finch promises he will never lie to him, unlike the government who Reese left and that he believes that all Reese wants to do is protect people in need.
+The truth cuts close to the bone now certain that Finch is not government, Reese asks who Finch is, and is told he is a "concerned third party" who can offer Reese the chance to help people who otherwise have none.